Thanks to some formulas, calculating Google Sheets days between dates has become a breeze.

 The below formula would give you the number of working Mondays between the start and end date (while also accounting for the holidays):

-If you get a hang of how to use NETWORKDAYS and NETWORKDAYS.INTL functions in Google Sheets, you can easily manage situations where you have to calculate workdays between two days.
+If you get the hang of how to use NETWORKDAYS and NETWORKDAYS.INTL functions in Google Sheets, you can easily manage situations where you have to calculate workdays between two days.

 Use Google Sheets To Calculate Time Between Dates Using The DAYS Function